SchoolOfCode/website-challenge-catherine-butler/README.md

 CSS stands for **Cascading Style Sheets**.
 CSS tells HTML how it wants the elements to be styled or displayed.

 * **CCS Syntax** is a rule!
 You have to have a **selector** &amp a **decloraiton block**.
 The selector points to the HTML element (**h1**) and the decloation block uses curly braces to contain one or more declartions seperated by semi colons **h1 {color: blue; font-size: 20px;}**
 * **External Style Sheet** keep things lookin' tidy and stroe them in a seperate style sheet.
-You'd save it as **stylesheet.css** in VS code.
-Remember: you've got   to link it else it won't work.
+You'd save it as **mystyle.css** in VS code.
+Remember: you've got to   link it else it won't work. <link rel="stylesheet" href="mystyle.css">
+* **Inline Style** is when you put your css code _inline_ (in the same doc) with your HTML.
+* **Cascading Order** priority is _important_ for CSS.
+If you have mutiple CSS commands the priority is as follows:
+  1. Inline Styles
+  2. External and internal style sheets
+  3. Browser default